 Facebook Ads are a great way to reach your target audience since Facebook has over 2 billion active users worldwide.
-In order to maximize your reach with Facebook Ads there are certain quality guidelines that need to be followed.
+To maximize your reach with Facebook Ads, there are specific quality guidelines that need to be followed.
 For example, Facebook will limit the reach of your ad if your photo or video contains too much text.
 This means that you could lose out on potential customers because of a factor that you can easily control.
 Instead, familiarize yourself with Facebook’s ‘Text in Ad Images Guidelines’ so you don’t make that mistake.

-According to Facebook’s own site, “We've found that images with less than 20% text perform better.”
-With all of the businesses running ads on a daily basis, Facebook has a pretty good amount of data on what types of posts perform well and which don’t.
-They are also interested in providing an appealing experience for their users, which includes showing advertisements with less words.
+According to Facebook’s site, “We've found that images with less than 20% text perform better.”
+With all of the businesses running ads daily, Facebook has a pretty good amount of data on what types of posts perform well and which don’t.
+They are also interested in providing an appealing experience for their users, which includes showing advertisements with fewer words.

 Here are some examples of the results in action.